Soil Cleanup Activity Overview

 On June 20, 2017, PG&E began the risk evaluation process per the approved Risk Assessment Work Plan and addendum.
 The risk assessment evaluated potential human health and ecological risks based on soil sampling data.
 This information will assist risk management decisions on the need for soil remediation.
 The Soil Risk Assessment Report plus errata were approved on May 29, 2020.
 The report and errata can be downloaded here.

 Concurrently, the preparation of the Soil RFI/RI Report (also called the RFI/RI Volume 3 Report) has begun.
 The Soil RFI/RI Report will present the findings and conclusions of the soil investigation field work and the conclusions from the Risk Assessment.
-The Soil RFI/RI Report is anticipated to be completed in early 2023.
+The Final Soil RFI/RI Report was submitted to DTSC and DOI on October 2, 2023.
+DTSC accepted the final report on June 10, 2024.
+DOI provided concurrence with DTSC’s acceptance on June 25, 2024.
+The Final Soil RFI/RI Report can be downloaded here.

 Due to timing differences in the investigation and reporting of the resulting data, the Final RFI/RI report has been divided into three separate volumes: